You may have pulled your groin if you experience the following symptoms in your groin area:

 How Do You Treat a Groin Strain?A groin train may be treated with painkillers to manage symptoms and physical therapy to regain muscle strength.
 Surgery may be required in severe cases.

 How Long Does It Take for a Muscle Strain to Heal?A muscle strain occurs when muscle fibers are overstretched and tear.
 Learn more about muscle strains, how muscle strains happen, muscle strain symptoms, muscle strain diagnosis, and muscle strain treatment options.
+Receive information on how a sprain and strain differ.

 Sprains and StrainsAn injury to a ligament is called a sprain, and an injury to muscle or tendon is called a strain.
 Sprains and strains may be caused by repetitive movements or a single stressful incident.
 Symptoms and signs include pain and swelling.
 Though treatment depends upon the extent and location of the injury, rest, ice, compression, and elevation are key elements of treatment.